umbraco/UmbracoDocs/Reference/Templating/Macros/managing-macros.md

 ### Editor settings

-> Use in editor
+> Use in rich text editor and the grid

-If selected will allow an editor to insert this macro in to a rich text field
+If selected will allow an editor to insert this macro in to a Rich Text Editor and/or into a Grid editor.

-> Render content in editor

-If selected, when an editor inserts this macro in to a rich text editor, the actual contents of the macro will be displayed in the editor based on the current page context.
-If a macro is processor intensive then it is recommended to not check this option and instead a default message will be displayed in the editor indicating that it's a macro element.

 ## Caching options